 In spending a dedicated hour each day either in meditation, journaling or other exercises, I was forcing myself to confront the fears, concerns and negative stories that normally ran undetected and unchallenged in the back of my mind.
 With the lack of distractions, I was bringing them to conscious awareness and processing them.

 Meditation turned out to be extremely helpful in gaining awareness of what was really going on.

 I developed the ability to recognize the unproductive thoughts for what they truly were.
 With awareness and time, I was able to heal.

 But most of all, I learned the practice of patience in my commitment to meditation.

-Patience for uncertainty, distractions, inefficiency—and most of all, myself.
+I learned the importance of patience in dealing with uncertainty, distractions, inefficiency—and most of all, for myself.

 The act of meditating taught me to allow and accept what comes up to simply be, and then patiently and compassionately let it go as I refocused on breathing.
 Meditation taught me to be patient in putting in the work every single day, no matter how it went the day before.

 Meditation taught me that patience is key to committing to true change.

 I’m not exactly sure how, but around May—two months into the daily practice—it happened.